 If you plan to arrive from Sipadan then there is only 1 flight per day from Tawau to Sandakan, a 40 minute flight at 11:15 am (returns 10:15).
 There are also daily direct flights from Kuala Lumpur with Air Asia departing at 06:25, 13:35 and 16:55 (returning at 09:40, 16:50 and 20:10 respectively).

 Guests are collected at the airport and taken to the jetty at Sandakan for registration before being transferred to the island.
 The boat transfer is scheduled on Mondays, Wednesdays and Fridays only and takes between 1 hour 30 minutes and 2 hours.
 To get the 10:00 am transfer on the same day, you need to take one of the earlier flights, otherwise you can stay overnight in Sandakan and get a transfer the next morning.
-The once-daily boat transfer from Lankayan departs at 07:00 am on Tuesdays, Thursdays and Saturdays only.
+The once-daily boat transfer from Lankayan departs at 07:00 am on Mondays, Wednesdays and Fridays only.
+No boat transfers are available on Tuesday, Thursday, Saturday and Sunday.
 Guests are recommended not to book flights departing before 11:00 am.
 Flight information changes frequently.
 You are responsible for booking the correct flights.

 During the peak season of July, August & September only, the boat transfer to and from Lankayan Island will be on daily basis.